Robotechnic/alchemist/doc/manual.typ

 === Cycles centers

 The cycles centers can be accessed using the name of the cycle.
 If you name a cycle, an anchor will be placed at the center of the cycle.
+If the cycle is incomplete, the missing vertex will be approximated based on the last link and the `atom-sep` value.
+This will in most cases place the center correctly.

 #example(side-by-side: false, ```
 #skeletize({